pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ``statistics status`` command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``statistics status`` command displays the status of both the statistic gathering in the current WBEM server and in pywbemcli.
+The ``statistics status`` command displays the enabled status of the statistic gathering in the current WBEM server and of the automatic display of the client maintained statistics.

-See '_Operation statistics'_ for
-more information on statistics in pywbem/pywbemcli and WBEM servers
+See '_Operation statistics'_ for more information on statistics in pywbemcli and WBEM servers.

 .. index:: pair: statistics commands; statistics reset